Islington Empire Theatre

 No one has favorited this theater yet

-Located in the inner London district of Islington.
+Located in the north London inner-city district of Islington.
 The building underwent several changes during its life.
 It began in 1860 as a concert hall, known as the Philharmonic Hall.
 With 1,500 seats, it was designed by architectural firm Finch, Hill & Paraire.
 Their original facade with its portico and doric columns was retained over the years, and during several rebuilds.
 In 1874, it was re-named Philharmonic Theatre, with seating reduced to 758.

 Rebuilt to the plans of architect Frank Matcham in re-opened on 4th August 1883, but was destroyed by a fire on 29th December 1887.